 - Easy update: Update to the latest ethOS version with a single command.

-- No DAG files: Fast miner startup, low disk/cpu usage, and no out-of-space issues.
+- Fast startup: Fast miner startup, low disk/cpu usage, and no out-of-space issues.

-ethOS 1.0.0 released on Feb 15 2016.
+ethOS was released February 15 2016.
 All proceeds from ethOS sales are distributed among the development team.

 See ethOS changelog.